Deirdre Morley unable to attend Dublin District Court on Wednesday

 The bodies of Conor (9), Darragh (7) and Carla (3) McGinley were discovered in their home at Parson’s Court in Newcastle just before 8pm on January 24th.

-Deirdre Morley, their mother, was remanded in custody last week, with an order that she would receive a psychiatric assessment while in prison after she was charged with three counts of murder.
+Deirdre Morley was remanded in custody last week, with an order that she would receive a psychiatric assessment while in prison after she was charged with three counts of murder.

-Ms Morley was found by a taxi driver near her house shortly before the children’s bodies were discovered.
-She was treated for days at Tallaght University Hospital.
+Ms Morley was found by a taxi driver near her house shortly before her children’s bodies were discovered.
+She was treated for several days at Tallaght University Hospital.

 The children’s father, Andrew McGinley, arrived home at the same time gardaí and paramedics reached the house.
 When they went inside they found the three children dead.